Textielworkshop @ home: customize your fashion item

 Place the embroidery hoop once again.
 Now we are going to fill in the outlines with threads.
 De small spaces can be embroidered with 2 threads, we recommend using 3 threads for the bigger spaces.
 To fill in the areas we use the satin stitch (head of the insect) with a combination of small stitches (the body of the insect).

-Be careful to keep your stitches smaller than 1 centimetre.
+Be careful to keep your stitches smaller than 1 centimeter.
 The bigger your stitches, the easier it is for them to get caught on something.
 It is also possible for your garment to shrink in the laundry (especially new garments), big stitches will loosen if this happens.

 When you are finished filling the areas you can focus on details (our favourite part!).
 Give your insects spots, stripes or a different fun detail.
 We use the French knot once again for the eyes, only we twist the thread three times to make the knot bigger.